 The liver is one of the largest and most important organs in your body.

-Found in your upper-right abdomen, just below your diaphragm, the liver performs more than 500 different functions including:
+Found in your upper-right abdomen, just below your diaphragm, the liver performs more than 500 functions including:

 - Processing nutrients.